oracle/graal/sulong/docs/user/NativeExecution.md

  * Floating point arithmetics
    * 80-bit floating points only use 64-bit floating point precision.
  * Dynamic linking
    * The interaction with the LLVM bitcode dynamic linker is not supported, e.g., dlsym/dlopen cannot be used.
-This does not allow for the loading of  native code.
+This does not allow to load native code.